PruthviPatel2001/conformity-dashboard/README.md

 ![dark_mode](../main/project_images/DarkMode.jpeg)

-2. chatbot - This dashboard integrates a chatbot feature, enabling seamless interaction with CompliBot for real-time compliance assistance.
+2. Chatbot - This dashboard integrates a chatbot feature, enabling seamless interaction with CompliBot for real-time compliance assistance.
 Users can easily ask questions, receive guidance, and stay updated on compliance metrics, all within the dashboard—enhancing productivity and ensuring quick access to critical information.

 ![chatbot](../main/project_images/ChatBot.jpeg)